Madan (film director)

 Ramigani Madan Mohan Reddy (died 19 November 2022), better known as R. R. Madan or simply Madan, was an Indian Telugu film director, writer and producer.
 He was born and brought up in Madanapalle, Chittoor district of Andhra Pradesh.
 He has done his graduation from Sri Venkateswara University, Tirupathi at Annie Besant Theosophical College, Madanapalli.
 He used to write short stories and direct play-lets during his college days.
 Later he moved to Hyderabad where the regional Film Industry in Telugu language is located.
 He worked for 2 years as an assistant cameraman under Mr. S. Gopal Reddy, a popular film cameraman.
-Later he has worked as a co-writer for few films.
-He is currently regarded as one of the promising Script writers and Directors in the Telugu Film Industry for his creative thinking, innovative subjects and intellectual content.
+Later he has worked as a co-writer for a few films.